 Cornell Cooperative Extension of Monroe County provides a range of diagnostic services to identify plant diseases/insects, weeds, other insects and soil pH.
 With correct identification of a problem, a management plan will be recommended.
 Diagnosis takes place in the laboratory of the Monroe County office.
 Additional tests are offered through other lab facilities.

-Please take time to read the requirements for submitting samples BEFORE bringing to the office.
+Please take time to read the requirements on each sample type webpage for submitting samples BEFORE bringing to the office.

 Tick samples are $25.00.